Overview

 Syllabus & Exam Pattern

-The exam pattern for SSC MTS and Havaldar recruitment.
+The exam pattern for SSC MTS and Havaldar recruitment is as follows:-

 Computer Based Examination: